scala/scala3/docs/_docs/reference/experimental/modularity.md

 Previously, all export forwarders were declared `final`.
 Now, only term members are declared `final`.
 Type aliases are left aside.

-This makes it possible to export the same type member into several traits and then mix these traits in the same class. `typeclass-aggregates.scala` shows why this is essential to be able to combine multiple givens with type members.
+This makes it possible to export the same type member into several traits and then mix these traits in the same class.
+The test file `tests/pos/typeclass-aggregates.scala` shows why this is essential if we want to combine multiple givens with type members in a new given that aggregates all these givens in an intersection type.

 The change does not lose safety since different type aliases would in any case lead to uninstantiatable classes.